get-convex/aggregate/README.md

 ## Performance Optimizations

-### Batch Operations
+### Batch Read Operations

-For improved performance when making multiple similar queries, the Aggregate component provides batch versions of common operations:
+For improved performance when making multiple similar queries, the Aggregate component provides batch versions of common read operations:

 - `countBatch()` - Count items for multiple bounds in a single call
 - `sumBatch()` - Sum items for multiple bounds in a single call